nellore/nitwit/README.md

 ```
 python nitwit.py -g >nitwits.txt
 ```
-If "<tab>m" follows a username written, then while the username has no account associated with it, Twitter/Github is currently blocking its registration.
-This may mean the username will be available soon.
+If "<tab>m" follows a handle written to stdout, then while the handle has no account associated with it, Twitter/Github is currently blocking its registration.
+This may mean the handle will be available soon.

-Search only for whether usernames have no associated accounts:
+Search only for handles that have no associated accounts:
 ```
 python nitwit.py -m yes >nitwits.txt
 ```
-Search only for whether usernames can be registered:
+Search only for whether handles can be registered:
 ```
 python nitwit.py -m no >nitwits.txt
 ```